abhisheks008/ML-Crate/Car Image Classifier/readme.md

 GOAL

-Create a car classification model for car Company
+Create a car classification model for car Company.

 DATASET